equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_devices.md

 * `project_id` - (Optional) ID of project containing the devices.
 Exactly one of `project_id` and `organization_id` must be set.
 * `organization_id` - (Optional) ID of organization containing the devices.
-* `search` - (Optional) - Search string to filter devices by hostname, description, short_id, reservation short_id, tags, plan name, plan slug, facility code, facility name, operating system name, operating system slug, IP addresses.",
+* `search` - (Optional) - Search string to filter devices by hostname, description, short_id, reservation short_id, tags, plan name, plan slug, facility code, facility name, operating system name, operating system slug, IP addresses.
 * `filter` - (Optional) One or more attribute/values pairs to filter off of
   - `attribute` - (Required) The attribute used to filter.
 Filter attributes are case-sensitive
   - `values` - (Required) The filter values.
 Filter values are case-sensitive.
 If you specify multiple values for a filter, the values are joined with an OR by default, and the request returns all results that match any of the specified values